TobiasViskum/lectio-api/README.md

 The base url path is https://lectio-api.vercel.app/ and below you'll see a table with all the current endpoints. <br> If no http method is specified then it's a GET request, and therefore all the parameters have to be sent in the url.

-Since Lectio requires you to be authenticated to get the result, you have to send these search parameters in the search query:
+Since Lectio requires you to be authenticated to get the result, you have to send at least these search parameters in every search query:<br>
+<i>Except `/get-school/*`</i>
 ```ts
 type StandardProps = {
   username: string;